 If you’re more into luxury, you can get a massive villa with the most impressive Mediterranean sea view in the most upscale part of the island which will run you a few thousand to rent, or a few million to buy.
 Mallorca attracts some of the most successful entrepreneurs and families from around the world, and since it has one of the only ports in Europe that can hold super yachts, you will find lots of those parked along the shores.

 Hotel Cort is centrally located right near boutique shopping, cafes, and a short walk away from the cathedral.
 It is built in a traditional historic building facing a plaza with an old, beautiful tree.
 The hotel itself is peaceful, yet you’re in the heart of the action.

 It has its own restaurant with a gorgeous terraza and delicious breakfast with some nice vegan options.

 Their rooftop pool and bar is also a great addition to the hotel, and a great place to enjoy in the afternoon when the sun isn’t too harsh.

 What Fellow Digital Nomads Have To Say About Mallorca:

 24 Hours In Palma: What To Do In Palma de Mallorca, Spain

 You have a very limited amount of time but if you follow my route, you will be able to see all of the main sights

 As a self proclaimed foodie, I’m always down to try any new food related trends.
-So when I discovered the concept of “brunch” just under
+So when I discovered the concept of “brunch” many years ago,

 Your experience in Mallorca can involve more than just the beach.
 While Mallorca’s calas are a must-see, Palma de Mallorca is an ideal base for